 1. Ditch SMS-based MFA and Implement Strong MFA Methods in Office 365:

+The most effective step to prevent SIM-swapping attacks is to remove phone-based MFA for Microsoft 365 users.
 Currently, the FIDO2 security key is acknowledged as one of the most reliable MFA authentication techniques.
 But if you’re an organization that can’t afford such expenses, don’t worry!
 We still have a backup.

 2. Establish a strong Microsoft 365 password policy and protect against password attacks: